gocd/gocd-trial/README.md

 Open terminal

-Navigate to the directory docker-compose.yml is saved in
+Navigate to the gocd-starter-template-test directory

 Try: